lm209/CLD1610/README.md

 Make a force Shutdown (hold the power button until it shutdown)

-Go to the bios and "Disable Secure Boot under "Boot" Options.
+Go to the bios and "Disable Secure Boot under "Security" Options.

-Download this Build here: https://github.com/kzkzkzkzkzk/install-media/releases/tag/2023-09-05_81a7337 (not needed if you Download my Release)

-Download Etcher and make a bootable USB Drive: https://etcher.balena.io/ (not needed if you Download my Release)
+Make with "Etcher" a bootable USB Drive with the ChimeraOS ISO

 Boot it up